barncastle/BitsKit/README.md

 ```

 #### Boolean Bit Fields
-Boolean bit fields are supported by the `[BooleanFieldAttribute]` helper attribute.
+Boolean bit-fields are supported by the `[BooleanFieldAttribute]` helper attribute.
 Boolean fields consume a single bit and return if it is set or not.
 This attribute can be applied to any valid backing field and inherits from the `[BitFieldAttribute]` attribute.
 Boolean fields can be mixed with integer and enum fields without incurring a new unit.
 ```c#
 // Constructor for boolean bit-fields [BooleanFieldAttribute(string name)]
 ```

 #### Enum Bit Fields
-Enum bit fields are supported by the `[EnumFieldAttribute]` helper attribute.
+Enum bit-fields are supported by the `[EnumFieldAttribute]` helper attribute.
 This attribute can be applied to any valid backing field and inherits from the `[BitFieldAttribute]` attribute.
 The enum type must be passed as a type argument i.e., `typeof(MyEnum)`.
 Enum fields can be mixed with integer and boolean fields without incurring a new unit.
 ```c#
 // Constructor for enum bit-fields [EnumFieldAttribute(string name, byte size, Type enumType)]
 ```

 #### Modifiers
-The `BitFieldModifiers` enum allows alterations to the way that the source generator produces the bit fields.
-By default all bit fields are generated as a *public read/write* or *public readonly* properties relative to their backing field's accessibility.
-The `Modifiers` field allows control over this and provides the ability to change a bit field's accessibility and if it is `readonly`, `init only` (.NET 6.0) and/or `required` (.NET 7.0).
+The `BitFieldModifiers` enum allows alterations to the way that the source generator produces the bit-fields.
+By default all bit-fields are generated as a *public read/write* or *public readonly* properties relative to their backing field's accessibility.
+The `Modifiers` field allows control over this and provides the ability to change a bit-field's accessibility and if it is `readonly`, `init only` (.NET 6.0) and/or `required` (.NET 7.0).

-**Note:** Currently both the getter and setter share the same accessibility therefore you cannot have public bit fields with private setters.
+**Note:** Currently both the getter and setter share the same accessibility therefore you cannot have public bit-fields with private setters.

 #### Examples
 Putting this into action with the following C struct: